transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

     - **In our actual experience**: Consciousness maintains remarkable stability despite its self-referential nature.
 We don't experience infinite regress when reflecting on our own thoughts.

-    The half-existent topology explains this stability:
+    The half-existent liminal topology explains this stability:

     1. **The Gap in Action**: When consciousness refers to itself, this self-reference crosses The Gap (—) between direct experience and representation.
 The mind cannot fully capture itself because The Gap ensures that representation never fully equals experience.